-What does a day in the life of a CFO look like at a midsize company?
+What does a day in the life of a chief financial officer look like at a midsize company?
 We followed one who was placed two years ago by Robert Half Finance & Accounting at a midsize distributor-manufacturer in Raleigh, N.C.
-We got the inside scoop on what his job as a top executive is like and how he keeps the financial wheels turning.
+We got the inside scoop on this top executive's CFO responsibilities and how he keeps the financial wheels turning.

 Early ‘rise and shine’

 Before the CFO responsibilities kick in, morning starts early, sometime between 5 and 5:30 a.m., depending on whether he’s able to squeeze in a workout.
 Then comes a quick shave, shower and breakfast.

 “By the time I’m dressed, I’ve already checked and replied to a handful of emails,” the financial executive says.
 “Before I go into the office, I like to clean up my email as well as I can.
 If you’re actively managing emails or calls throughout the day, it’s easy to get caught up in that and not get all that you wanted to get done.”

 Before relocating to North Carolina in 2014, he had an hour-and-a-half commute by bus to New York City.
 The hustle and bustle of the city meant being at the bus stop by 7 a.m.
 It was crowded, loud and bumpy, but he did it for more than four years.

 Now his commute is less than a mile, which helps with work-life balance.
 “I still wake up around the same time, but it’s much more relaxing now.”